programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 We also should remove the records with empty data that that represents addresses that could not be geocoded.
 Then we turn it into a SpatialDataFrame that can be merged[^8].
 We can see the process below:
 ```
 z = read.csv("./data/GeocodedAddresses.csv", as.is=TRUE)
+#or
+z= MemberCoords

-#Now remove empty data
+#Now remove empty data or failed geocoding rows
 z = z[!is.na(z$Latitude) & !is.na(z$Longitude),]
-#Now create the dataframe with geographic information for merge
+#Now create the dataframe with geographic information for the merge
 pts <- st_as_sf(z, coords= c("Longitude","Latitude"),crs = 4326, agr = "constant")
 ```
 Before we do the actual merge, we should ensure both objects are using the same coordinate systems with or census and external data otherwise the points and that counties will not match up throwing everything off.
 To do that we transform our census data to our current system.
 ```
 cntyNCG <- st_transform(cntyNCG, st_crs(pts))
 ```
 Then I like to glimpse the distribution of the point data within the census.
 We do this for a couple of reasons.
-First to verify that the merge will functioned correctly.
+First to verify that the merge will function correctly.
 Secondly, to begin to look at the data distribution.
-We should see a list of lists of numbers where each list represents the points that intersected with a particular county.
+We should see a list of numbers where each list represents the points that intersected with a particular county.
 ```
 st_intersects(cntyNCG,pts) # show which counties each point falls into

 ```
-We can also map the data point on top of our map for a quick visual of our data:
+We can also map the data points on top of our map for a quick visual of our data:
 ```
 plot(cntyNCG$geometry,axes=TRUE)
 plot(pts[which(pts$State %in% c("NC","SC")),]$geometry,col = "green", pch=20,cex=.5, axes=TRUE,add=TRUE)